Do you have some land to rehome feral cats?

 We always have feral cats which for one reason for another are not able to go back to their original homes.
 Many of them have had kittens with us but will never be friendly enough to be rehomed as domestic cats.

 You are thinking about adopting a feral kitten but not too sure as you find the whole prospect rather daunting?
-Hopefully this true story will help you make up your mind.
+Hopefully this true story from their adopter will perhaps help you make up your mind.

 Taming a feral kitten will be one of the most rewarding challenges that you will take on, however it will also be frustrating at times and will initially require a fair amount of patience, time and perseverance.

 This is the story of my 2 kittens whom I adopted from HAWS mid November 2005, after having fallen in love with their photograph on the HAWS website.
 George and Millie were trapped at 8 weeks old in Southall, and spent their first three weeks at a foster carer’s home before coming to me at 11 weeks.
 They were both very feral when I adopted them, having only seen a handful of humans in their short lives.

 During the first two weeks George and Millie were confined to a pen (supplied by HAWS) in which there was their bed, toys, litter and food bowls.
 The pen was placed on the floor in the living room so that the kittens could get used to seeing and hearing us entering in and out of the room.

 The first week was the hardest and most frustrating, especially when Millie escaped from her pen three times in the first week!
 It took three adults and several hours to get her back in that first time!
 It was very disheartening not to be able to touch my two beautiful bundles of fur, who would shy away in a corner of their pen trembling whenever I approached them.
 The little rascals, however the minute my back was turned, would start playing and eating their food!
 With perseverance, and constantly talking to them and reassuring them, things soon began to improve.
 By the end of the first week I was able to touch them whilst they were eating.